zimice/MaturitaJecna2021/AJ/AJ_MaturitniOtazky.md

         Longest river of the USA: Missouri River with 3,767 km

 # 5. The United Kingdom

 ## Basic information

                  United kingdom of Great Britain and Northern Ireland is a parliamentary constitutional monarchy.
-                The United Kingdom includes the islad of Great Britain, the northeastern part of the island of Ireland, and many smaller islands within the British Isles.The United Kingdom consists of four countries:
+                The United Kingdom includes the island of Great Britain, the northeastern part of the island of Ireland, and many smaller islands within the British Isles.The United Kingdom consists of four countries:
                 England, Scotland, Wales and Northern Ireland.Northern Ireland shares a land border with the Republic of Ireland which is the independent state.The population is around 66 millions.In the head of United Kingdom is Elizabeth II.